Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 By the mid-90’s, however, wrestling was beginning to stagnate across the board.
 Fans were tuning out, and both WCW and WWE were largely to blame for their own woes.
 First, steroid scandals in the WWE rocked the wrestling world, and nearly took the WWE out of commission altogether.
 80’s mainstays like Hulk Hogan, Randy Savage, and Dusty Rhodes were showing signs of being past their primes, and the besides all of that, the shine from the Rock n’ Wrestling era was just plain gone.
 As a result, fan attendance was down across the board.
 A failure to generate new stars, or sticking the new talent with hackneyed gimmicks like a garbage man named Duke “The Dumpster” Derose, or a hockey player called the Goon, were further hampering both companies.
 It’s hard to feel bad for either McMahon or WCW’s rotating creative staff at this point in time, as they all did this to themselves.

-From left to right: Duke “the Dumpster” Derose, RoboCop busting Sting out of a cage during a terribly tie-in for the movie of the same name, the totally-not-a-spider-man-ripoff known as Arachnaman, and the Goon.
+From left to right: Duke “the Dumpster” Derose, RoboCop busting Sting out of a cage during a terrible tie-in for the movie of the same name, the totally-not-a-spider-man-ripoff known as Arachnaman, and the Goon.
 All gimmicks that WWE or WCW tried in the early-to-mid 90’s.
 Hard to believe that wrestling was hurting at this point with such brilliant characters around.

 In 1996, both WWE and WCW found their individual spark just as FCI was relinquishing its WCW video game license.
 WCW, in particular, caught success when they signed two former WWE stars in Kevin Nash and Scott Hall, who showed up in WCW and began causing a stir as supposed WWE agents.
 At Bash at the Beach in July, they participated in a three-on-two tag match against WCW’s top stars in Lex Luger, Sting, and Randy Savage.
-At the climax of the match, Hulk Hogan ran in to seemingly saved the overwhelmed WCW faces, who had lost Lex to injury and were being badly beaten by Hall and Nash.
+At the climax of the match, Hulk Hogan ran in to seemingly save the overwhelmed WCW faces, who had lost Lex to injury and were being badly beaten by Hall and Nash.
 When all hope seemed lost for Sting and Savage, Hogan hit Savage with his patented leg drop and with that one act, a little group called the nWo came into existence.

 The nWo was an instant hit, and viewership and attendance for WCW programming was never higher.
 As WCW ran with the storyline of their own roster having to fight off these former WWE stars for the company’s very survival, WWE was already stoking the fires of their own revival.
 Without Hogan casting a long shadow over the top of the card, wrestlers like Shawn Michaels, Bret Hart, and The Undertaker were able to come into their own as bankable main event stars.
 New generation WCW castoffs like “Flyin” Brian Pillman, Dustin Rhodes, “Stunning” Steve Austin, Jean-Paul Levesque, and Cactus Jack further rounded out the card, being rebranded as “The Loose Cannon” Brian Pillman, Goldust, “Stone Cold” Steve Austin, Triple H, and Mankind respectively.
 With these new personas, the former WCW wrestlers and WWE’s own talent combined to bring about a whole new Attitude toward pro wrestling.